-A standout student is Majd Baniodeh, who earned an MA in Applied International Studies from the University of Washington’s Henry M. Jackson School of International Studies in 2016, and now leads implementation in the United States of Starbucks’s effort to hire 10,000 refugees globally.
+A standout student is Majd Baniodeh, who earned an MA in Applied International Studies from the University of Washington’s Henry M. Jackson School of International Studies, and now leads implementation in the United States of Starbucks’s effort to hire 10,000 refugees globally.

 RECENT FP GUIDES

 MORE FP GUIDES